Genbox/VirusTotalNet/README.markdown

 * Batch support for APIs that support it
 * Size and resource limits built in for better performance
 * Configurable limits to accommodate VT private API features
+* See https://developers.virustotal.com/v2.0/reference for the VT API documentation

 ### Examples